-- The attendance official phones the parent/guardian. - The attendance official informs the guidance counselor who requests a parent conference. - A discipline referral will be sent to the office.
-Interventions will be determined on an individual basis, and/or according to the discipline code. - If chronic unexcused absences persist, the school will initiate a conference with the parents in order to develop a plan to improve attendance. - A FAST Referral (Families Access to Service Team) may be filed with the Cayuga County for chronic truancy and/or chronic unexcused absences.
+- The attendance official phones the parent/quardian. - The attendance official informs the guidance counselor who requests a parent conference. - A discipline referral will be sent to the office.
+Interventions will be determined on an individual basis, and/or according to the discipline code. - If chronic unexcused absences persist, the school will initiate a conference with the parents in order to develop a plan to improve attendance. - A PINS petition may be filed with the County Probation Department for chronic truancy and/or chronic unexcused absences.